Content from What is Web Scraping?

 - Select the field containing the name

-We can use the same method to create a selector for the email address.
-There should now be two selectors within the select-mp page.
+We can use the same method to create a selector for the email

 The sitemap is now ready for scraping.
 Select Sitemap name -> Scrape.
 The Request interval and Page load delay options can be left at the default 2000ms.
 Clicking the Start scraping button will start the scraping process.
 A window will open, showing the pages being accessed in the scraping process.